 I’ve been driving now for 14 years.
 During that time, I’ve changed more tyres, topped up more fluids and checked the tyre pressure far more than my husband has!
+I’m sharing some essential car maintenance tips today.
 I don’t know why, but I’ve always been curious how cars work, and given that I like to save money wherever I can, I like to do the easy jobs myself.
 Why would I choose to pay the AA £99 to come and change my tyre, and wait 3 hours for the privilege, when I could do it myself in 20 minutes and be on my way?

-My sister mentioned last week that it had cost her £200 to be towed home when her tyre blew last week, so I thought I’d share some essential tips to help even the most clueless motorist…!
+My sister mentioned last week that it had cost her £200 to be towed home when her tyre blew last week, so I thought I’d share some car maintenance tips to help even the most clueless motorist…!

 I check mine every month, which probably isn’t often enough if you do a lot of miles.
 A quick flick through your user manual should tell you what your tyre pressure should be, then it’s literally a 2 minute job when you’re at the petrol station to pump them up.
 Don’t over inflate them or they’ll be liable to burst.
 Under inflated tyres will cause your tyre to wear out faster and you’ll use more fuel per journey too, so it’s worth spending a couple of minutes on this job.
 Many petrol stations have free to use air stations now too.

 I’ve changed quite a few tyres now, and it’s not as scary as you think.
 Check your car’s manual and familiarise yourself with the car’s jack before you need to use it, so you’re not clueless should you ever need to use it.
-Slime repair kits are a good idea to have in the boot too – you literally plug this into the tyre and your car’s cigarette lighter and it’ll seal punctures up to ¼ of an inch thick, as well as inflate the tyre to the recommended pressure to get you back on the road within 10 minutes.
+Slime repair kits are a good idea to have in the boot too.
+You literally plug this into the tyre and your car’s cigarette lighter and it’ll seal punctures up to ¼ of an inch thick.
+It will also inflate the tyre to the recommended pressure to get you back on the road within 10 minutes.
 If you absolutely cannot face the idea of changing your tyre yourself, make sure you have breakdown cover.